baraamallah/HARMUN_TRACKER/README.md

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your Firebase project, add a new Web application.
 3.  **Copy Firebase Config**: During the web app setup, Firebase will provide you with a `firebaseConfig` object.
 You'll need this for the environment variables.
 4.  **Enable Firestore**: In the Firebase Console, go to "Firestore Database" and create a database.
-Start in **Test Mode** for initial development (allows open read/write). **CRITICAL**: You MUST set up proper [Firestore Security Rules](https://firebase.google.com/docs/firestore/security/get-started) before deploying to production.
+Start in **Test Mode** for initial development (allows open read/write). **CRITICAL**: You MUST set up proper [Firestore Security Rules](#firestore-security-rules-critical) before deploying to production.
 5.  **Enable Firebase Authentication**: In the Firebase Console, go to "Authentication".
     *   Go to the "Sign-in method" tab.
     *   Enable the **Email/Password** provider.
 This is required for the current login page.
-You can enable other providers (like Google) later if you wish.
-    *   Go to the "Users" tab and add at least one user (e.g., your admin account).
-Note the UID of the user you want to be the "Superior Admin".
+    *   Go to the "Users" tab and add at least one user (e.g., your admin account that will be the Superior Admin).
+Note the UID of this user.

 ### Project Setup

 1.  **Clone the Repository (or get the code)**:
     ```bash
-    git clone <your-repository-url>
+    # git clone <your-repository-url>
-    cd mun-attendance-tracker
+    # cd mun-attendance-tracker
     ```
 2.  **Install Dependencies**:
     ```bash